-Join Brian Block for an in-depth discussion in this video Exporting your project, part of Learn REAPER 5: The Basics.
+Join Brian Block for an in-depth discussion in this video Exporting your project, part of Learning REAPER 5.

 - [Voiceover] Once you've got a mix…that you're satisfied with,…or even if you want to take your mix elsewhere…to give it a listen, like a car or home stereo,…you can export your song…using REAPER's render functionality.…Rendering saves your project as a single audio file,…including all audible tracks.…You can also render individual tracks,…as what are called stems.…Let's take a look at how this works in REAPER 5.…To open up the rendering menu, go to File, and Render.…I'll just move this over here so we can see it better.…